Joystream/founding-members/README.md

 ### Current Period

-The current [Scoring Period #21](/scoring-periods/21.md) started on the 22nd of November, and ends on the 6th of December.
+The current [Scoring Period #22](/scoring-periods/22.md) started on the 6th of December, and ends on the 20th of December.

 <!--
 FIXME